Mark Chmura

 Mark William Chmura (born February 22, 1969) is an American former professional football player who was a tight end for the Green Bay Packers of the National Football League (NFL).
-He played college football for the Boston College Eagles.
-He was selected by Green Bay in the sixth round (157th overall) of the 1992 NFL Draft.
+He played college football for the Boston College Eagles, earning first-team All-American honors in 1991.
+He was selected by Green Bay in the sixth round (157th overall) of the 1992 NFL draft.
 He played his entire career with the Packers.
-During his playing career, his nickname was Chewy.
+During his playing career, his nickname was "Chewy".
 He won Super Bowl XXXI with the Packers against his hometown team, the New England Patriots.

 College career

 Before his NFL career, Chmura began (and eventually ended) his career at Frontier Regional High School.
 Chmura then played for Boston College, where he set a school record with 164 receptions.
 The record has since been broken, but his mark is still 4th in school history.
 His 2,046 yards is also sixth in school history.

 College statistics

 Professional career

 Chmura was drafted in the sixth round of the 1992 NFL draft, and selected to the Pro Bowl in 1995, 1997, and 1998.
 He played for the Packers from 1992 to 1999, whom he assisted to Super Bowl XXXI and Super Bowl XXXII.
 He scored the final points of Super Bowl XXXI with a 2-point conversion catch, and he finished Super Bowl XXXII with 4 catches for 43 yards and a touchdown.

 In 1997, Chmura chose not to meet with United States President Bill Clinton at the White House following the Packers Super Bowl XXXI win.
 While many claimed that this was because Chmura was a staunch Republican, the meeting fell on the same day as the annual Mike Utley golf tournament.
 The tournament is something that Chmura had played in every year since 1992 to honor former Detroit Lion player Mike Utley who had been paralyzed on the field.

 Chmura suffered a career-ending herniation of his C5 and C6 discs in his cervical spine.
 Chmura was released by the Packers in 2000.
 After his release, he attempted a comeback, with the Washington Redskins and the New Orleans Saints showing interest, but suffered a relapse of the injury while working out in his weight room and retired.
-In 8 seasons with the Packers, Chmura finished his career in third place all-time in franchise history among tight ends with 188 receptions 2,253 yards, and 17 touchdowns in 89 games.
+In eight seasons with the Packers, Chmura finished his career in third place all-time in franchise history among tight ends with 188 receptions 2,253 yards, and 17 touchdowns in 89 games.
 In 2010, he was inducted into the Green Bay Packers Hall of Fame.